 This home remedies for cleaning pots and pans was done with a non-stick pan.
 You pour the coca cola into the burnt pan and bring it to a boil.
 Then shut off the heat and let it cool down.
 With a scrubbing brush, you'll want to stir the cola and the burnt parts to get clean again.
 The theory is that the acid from the cocoa cola is strong enough to clean the pan, but not too strong, so it does not damage any non-stick coating.

 Another tip on how to clean stainless steel pots is to use a dry mix of equal amounts of baking soda, borax, and washing soda.
 Then simply use this mix to scrub your stainless steel pots and pans to get them clean again.
 Another idea on how to clean burned stainless steel pots and pans is to put some soap in the pan while it is still hot and run some water over it.
 This will help to loosen up the grease and grime, and a lot of it should lift up.
 You may also have to try scrubbing after putting some water in the pan and letting it boil for a bit.
 Baking soda in the cleaning water of a greasy pan can also help with a burned pot, by leaving the mixture sit in the pan while soaking.

 This idea on how to clean stainless steel pots and pans on how to clean burnt pans is just one of the cleaning tips you will find on the "Thrifty Fun" site.
 On the site, you will find all sorts of topics from budget and finance, home remedies for cleaning pots and pans, better living, consumer advice, healthy and beauty, pets, food and recipes, garage sales, home and garden and more. *

-Get Recipe / Learn More at Thrifty Fun
+Learn MORE at Thrifty Fun